 - Affordable and Special diet friendly.
 Naturally vegan, gluten-free and dairy-free.

 I recently set a goal for myself to eat more vegetables.
 You know, go back to the old “5 a day” that they taught us way back in kindergarten when food groups were still a thing.
-It’s so easy to get out of the habit and I’ve definitely been slacking.

 I definitely left that meal wanting more.

 So I took matters into my own hands and made my own version at home.
 And then I ate the leftovers right out of the fridge as a snack.